oracle-livelabs/spatial-graph/spatial-python/detect-anomalies/detect-anomalies.md

     ![detect anomalies](images/detect-simple-07.png)

-  In the next steps you use this approach to detect suspicious financial transactions.
+  In the next steps, you use this approach to detect suspicious financial transactions.

 9. The result of cluster detection is a "label" for every data item indicating if the item is part of a cluster, and if so which cluster.
 You will perform cluster analysis and save the results to the database for further analysis.
 Run the following to create a database table that will store cluster labels.